autosit/autosit.github.io/_posts/2020-04-08-multisensor-eot.md

 * Synchronization and calibration
 * Literature review: Investigate relevant techniques, including different EOT algorithms, alternative pose estimation techniques (ICP, PCA) and structure-from-motion approaches.
 * Problem formulation: Identify missing building blocks in the above “lego collection”, and suggest possible fusion architectures.
-* Implementation:
+* Implementation: Adhering to the Einstein maxim (as simple as possible, but not simpler), implement a scheme for multi-sensor joint tracking and pose estimation.

 ## Proposed Tasks for the MSc thesis

-In the MSc thesis the main goal will be to investigate the role played by attitude in the simulation-based detection.
-Tasks include:
+In the MSc thesis the main goal will be to further develop what was done in the specialization project into a bona-fide multi-target tracking method.

 * Identify how existing machine learning methods can be adapted to the joint detection and pose recognition problem.
 References such as (Sans-Muntadas 2019) may serve as inspiration.
 * Train a machine learning method to recognize attitude